About OSCA (4)

 Since June 2012 Christy has been the Executive Director of OSCA.
 The association has seen much change since Christy began, and she looks forward to further growth and expansion, the launch of exciting new programs, special events and community initiatives.

-Sarah was born and raised in a small town in the Ottawa Valley (kudos to you if you’ve heard of Killaloe).
-After watching her mom, a school support counsellor, she realized at a young age that she wanted to work with children – maybe those with special needs.
-At 19, she started working in camps for people with special needs and her love for programming began to blossom.
-She’s also helped to run recreation programs at the MS Society in Ottawa and at the Jack Purcell Community Centre.
+Sarah was born and raised in the small town of Killaloe in the Ottawa Valley.
+Being inspired by her mother, a school support counsellor, she realized she wanted to work with children.
+At 19, she started working for the Madawaska Valley Association for Community Living as a counsellor for their special needs camp.
+The next year, Sarah directed the camp and coordinated a charity golf tournament that helped to fund it.
+Since then, she’s also helped to coordinate recreation programs at the MS Society in Ottawa and at the Jack Purcell Community Centre.

-Sarah attended the University of Ottawa, graduating from the School of Human Kinetics.
+Sarah attended the University of Ottawa, and graduated with a Honours Bachelor with Specialization in Human Kinetics and Minor in Biology.
 While doing her bachelor’s, she developed a love for coaching, sport psychology, and community development.
-She must have loved it a lot, because she went on to do a Master of Arts in Human Kinetics, also at the University of Ottawa.
-Her thesis explored how Special Olympics coaches help their athlete to develop essential life skills for everyday life.
+She went on to do a Master of Arts in Human Kinetics, also at the University of Ottawa.
+Her thesis explored how Special Olympics coaches help their athlete to develop essential life skills.
 Sarah hopes to be able to integrate her experiences and her education to develop more amazing programs for OSCA.

-In her spare time, Sarah coaches hockey for the Nepean Minor Hockey Association.
-She also plays hockey, volleyball, and a lot of softball.
+In her spare time, Sarah plays hockey, softball, volleyball and has recently taking up curling.
 You may also see her strumming her guitar or banging on a set of drums.
 She loves to attend concerts, travel, and dabble in photography.
-Her dream is to run a non-profit sport program for underprivileged children.

 Natasha was born and raised in the Nation's Capital and has grown more and more passionate about the city over the years.
 She studied at the University of Ottawa and Algonquin College, completing her Bachelor's Degree as well as a Graduate Program Certificate.
 Natasha specializes in Communications and Events, and is thrilled to be able to contribute to community life in Old Ottawa South.